 Now we’re going to craft the leaves…three or four that flank the rose on the underside.
 I used triangular skinny green paper pieces to create these.
 Glue them on last.

-To tackle the long stem…you may have some stray green crepe paper….if there are any long strands take one and dab a little glue on one side, and then attach to the underside where the leaves went.
+To tackle the long stem, take some green crepe paper and cut into long strips.
+Dab a little glue on one side, and then attach to the underside where the leaves went.
 Spin the rose in one hand while you hold the paper strand in the other, so the paper will cover it evenly.

 Glue off the end piece….Last thing we need to do, after letting the glue dry, is some finishing touches.